GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ### Install and configure ESP-IDF

-When all of the dependencies are installed, download and configure ESP-IDF.

-Follow the steps in [Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) to download ESP-IDF.
+When all of the dependencies are installed, follow the steps in [Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) to download and configure ESP-IDF.

 ### Set up the ESP32 device